-Charities have traditionally accepted cash donations in person, but this is increasingly hard when many only carry a payment card.
-This has prompted many fundraisers to look for card readers – but what are the options for charity donations?
+Charities used to rely on cash donations, but this is increasingly hard when many only carry a card.
+That's why many fundraisers look for card readers.

-Getting a card machine as a non-profit organisation, individual fundraiser or community group is less straightforward than for a business.
-Not all card machine companies allow donation payments, but some do.
+But getting a card machine as a non-profit organisation, individual fundraiser or community group isn't as simple as it is for a business.
+Not all card machine companies allow donation payments, for example, but some do.

 Do card machine providers accept charities?

-Card machine companies always have a list of restricted business types that they don’t accept.
+Payment companies always have a list of restricted business types they don't accept.

-While most registered companies and sole traders would fall under the “accepted merchant” category, not-for-profit organisations, community groups and individual fundraisers may not.
-That is why you can’t assume that any credit card machine you see online is suitable for your cause.
+While most registered companies and sole traders fall under the "accepted merchant" category, not-for-profit organisations, community groups and individual fundraisers may not.
+That's why you can't order any credit card machine for your cause.

 Charities, community groups and non-profit organisations can, however, use their business registration details to get a card machine from certain companies.

-In contrast, no card terminals in the UK accept private individuals for independent/personal use.
-You must sign up through some kind of charity, business or organisation officially registered in the UK in order to get a card reader from one of the below providers.
+But no card terminals in the UK accept private individuals for independent/personal use.
+You must sign up through some kind of charity, business or organisation registered in the UK to get a card reader from one of the below providers.

-Personal users who just want to raise casual donations in their personal bank account can’t create a card reader account, unless they register as a representative or staff member of a charity or non-profit.
-This is a normal restriction when getting a card machine in the UK, since payment companies have to comply with strict rules to prevent money-laundering and legally questionable activities.
+Personal users who just want to raise casual donations in their personal bank account can't create a card reader account, unless they register as a representative or staff member of a charity or non-profit.
+This is a normal restriction in the UK, since payment companies have to comply with strict rules to prevent money-laundering and legally questionable activities.

 Also beware that if you already have a business with a card machine, this cannot typically be used for other purposes, since the card reader is registered for the specific business only.
 Failing to comply with that can result in a frozen account.